MahmoudHesham1350/Hospital-Management-System/README.md

 ### For Doctor
 - View patients
-- Create and manage patient medical records
+- Create and manage patient medical patientRecords

 ### For Management
 Based on role (General Manager, HR Manager, CEO):